hlandau/ncdocs/domain-names.md

 Interpretation of DNS Names
 ---------------------------
-Some values in some item types, such as the value of the "alias" item type, express DNS names.
-These names may be fully qualified, in which case this is indicated by terminating them with a dot.
-Where this is not done, such names are relative and must be interpreted according to the following rules.
+Some values in some item types, such as the value of the "alias" item type, express DNS names, domain names or hostnames (which are both subsets of the set of valid DNS names).

+Except where otherwise specified, these names MAY be either relative or fully qualified.
+A fully qualified name MUST be terminated with a dot ("."); where this is not done, a name is relative and MUST be interpreted according to the following rules.

-As an exception to the normal rules of what constitutes a valid DNS label, the last label of a relative DNS name may be "@".
-If this is the case, the rest of the label is interpreted relative to the name apex.
-The name apex is the DNS name of the form `NAME.bit.`, where NAME is the Namecoin domain name under which the current object ultimately lies.
+As an exception to the normal rules of what constitutes a valid label, the last label of a relative name may be "@".
+If this is the case, the rest of the name MUST be interpreted relative to the name apex.
+The name apex is the domain name of the form `NAME.bit.`, where NAME is the Namecoin domain name under which the current object ultimately lies.
 Thus for name `d/example`, the relative name `foo.@` is equivalent to the value `foo.example.bit.`

-Where a relative name does not end with the label "@", it is a relative name interpreted relative to the current object.
-If the current object is the top-level object (that is, the object encoded directly into the value of the Namecoin key-value pair representing the domain name), then the relative name is interpreted relative to the name apex, and so `foo.@` and `foo` have identical meanings.
+Where a relative name does not end with the label "@", it MUST be interpreted as a relative name relative to the current object according to the following rules:

+  - If the current object is the top-level object (that is, the object encoded directly into the value of the Namecoin key-value pair representing the domain name), then the relative name is interpreted relative to the name apex, and so `foo.@` and `foo` have identical meanings.

-If the current object is not the top-level object (for example, it is the value of an item in a "map" item), the relative name is interpreted relative to the parent object (that is, the object containing the "map" item).
+  - If the current object is not the top-level object (for example, it is the value of an item in a "map" item), the relative name MUST be interpreted relative to the parent object (that is, the object containing the "map" item).

 For example, in the following example Domain Name Object, `foo.bar` is resolved to `foo.bar.@`.

     {
       "map": {